Niki and Zeek's pup, 2015

 The first 8 weeks of a puppy's life are critical for their lifetime personality.
 Our puppies are lovingly born and house-raised in clean, comfortable surroundings.
 Careful attention is given to their socialization and development.
 The extra time spent with the puppies makes a big difference in their personalities.
 Our puppies are not the least bit shy.
 They are bold, affectionate and fearless.
 At time of sale, all puppies have been vaccinated and wormed as appropriate for their age, micro-chipped and have had their dewclaws removed.
 Naturally, all of our puppies are registered with the American Kennel Club.

 We offer one of the very best breeder-support systems in the Northwest.
 We are always available to answer questions on care and training.
 If we can't answer the question, we can refer to someone who can.

 We care very much about the puppies we produce, and have specific requirements for our potential homes.
 We reserve the right to refuse the sale of a puppy to any home we feel is not suitable.
 A Black Russian Terrier purchased from us must be maintained as a housepet and the owner must have a securely fenced yard.
 We do not sell Black Russian Terriers to homes that allow them to free-roam or use chaining as a method of containment.
 If necessary, a home visit is required prior to sale.
 If necessary, a club associate may make the home visit.

-All puppies are sold with full AKC registration and discourage spay or neuter, at least until 2 years of age In the event the purchaser cannot keep a dog, the BRT may be returned to us.
+Attendance at a Puppy Kindergarten class is required.
+All pet puppies are sold on a spay/neuter agreement.
+A puppy sold as "show" can be shown.
+In the event the purchaser cannot keep a dog, the BRT may be returned to us.

 We are located in Bellingham, Washington.
 Bellingham is 100 miles north of Seattle, or 30 miles south of Vancouver, B. C.